breez/breez-sdk-greenlight/README.md

 ## Build & Testing
 The libs folder contains three sub folders and is a structured as a cargo workspace:
-* sdk-core - The core rust library
+* sdk-core: the core SDK rust library.
-* sdk-bindings - FFI bindings for kotlin & swift
+* sdk-bindings: ffi bindings for Kotlin & Swift.
-* sdk-flutter - The sdk flutter plugin (includes FFI bindings for dart)
+* sdk-flutter - a flutter plugin (includes ffi bindings for dart).

-See instruction in each sub project home page on how to build, test and use.
+See instruction in each sub project readme on how to build, test and run.